 “Gunite or concrete swimming pools are often used in commercial applications, such as hotel swimming pools.
 Gunite pools are not recommended for areas with cold weather seasons, because freezing-thawing cycles can cause cracks that require acid washing and replastering.
 Installation of a gunite swimming pool can take several months.
 It is the most expensive type of pool to install and maintain, monthly pool service is required, as is excessive use of chemicals and electricity.
 Estimated maintenance cost over 10 years is over $16,000.”

 Still, these pools can be super luxurious as there’s pretty much no end to the design options.
-And the that’s reflected in the price tag!
+And that is reflected in the price tag!

 Latham also provides insight on vinyl liner pools, “Also known as packaged pools, these consist of components, including wall panels, braces, steps and a vinyl liner, that are assembled together to create a swimming pool.
 These types of pools are typically ‘engineered’ meaning they are designed and produced to predefined standards in a controlled factory environment.
 All components are designed to fit together.”